VigneshVSV/hololinked/README.md

 ```
 If you are not familiar with Web of Things or the term "property affordance", consider the above JSON as a description of
 what the property represents and how to interact with it from somewhere else.
 Such a JSON is both human-readable, yet consumable
-by a client provider to create a client object.
+by a client provider to create a client object to interact with the property in the way the property demands.
+You, as the developer,
+only need to use the client.

 The URL path segment `../spectrometer/..` in href field is taken from the `instance_name` which was specified in the `__init__`.
 This is a mandatory key word argument to the parent class `Thing` to generate a unique name/id for the instance.
 One should use URI compatible strings.